 Routine dental X-rays will usually indicate impacted wisdom teeth long before symptoms develop.
 While you can’t prevent impaction from occurring, you can take steps to monitor the process and prevent future complications down the line.

 If you have the signs of an impacted wisdom tooth, we recommend scheduling an appointment with one of our experienced oral surgeons.
-Our clinic is located in Feasterville, convenient to patients throughout Bucks County and Montgomery County, PA.
+Our clinic is located in Feasterville, convenient to patients throughout Bucks County, PA.

 Additional Resources on Impacted Wisdom Teeth: